Safety & Risk Awareness

 Backcountry Safety

 The backcountry surrounding Whitewater Ski Resort is a place for adventure, peace, and above all - RESPECT.
 Before venturing beyond the ski area boundaries, we strongly recommend all skiers and snowboarders be equipped with a transceiver, probe, and shovel, and be educated in backcountry knowledge and up-to-date avalanche conditions.
-Take the time to practice your transceiver knowledge at Whitewater's Transceiver Training Park located just steps away from the lodge.
+Take the time to practice your transceiver knowledge at Whitewater's Transceiver Training Park located just steps away from the Day Lodge.

 Be aware that man-made and natural hazards exist.
 These include tree wells, stumps, cliff bands, rocks, trails, and roadways.

-BCA Beacon Training Park
+BCA Transceiver Training Park

 Tree Well Safety